Leveraging Feedback and Complaints for Service Improvement (managers and team leaders)

 Team leaders and managers play a crucial role in ensuring feedback and complaints and whistleblower disclosures are handled effectively minimising escalations and improving the experience and satisfaction of older people receiving care, their families, and nominated support persons, and ensuring compliance with industry standards.
 However, many find themselves overwhelmed – managing complaints without clear processes, struggling with underreporting from frontline staff, or misinterpreting policies, including whistleblower protections, in high-pressure situations.

-This interactive masterclass equips leaders with the skills, tools, and confidence to manage complaints proactively and professionally, while ensuring accurate reporting, whistleblower protections, and effective resolution.
+This interactive workshop equips leaders with the skills, tools, and confidence to manage complaints proactively and professionally, while ensuring accurate reporting, whistleblower protections, and effective resolution.

 Who should attend?